Frequently Asked Questions

 10. How much do they cost?

 It is very affordable!
 You get all the fun of a Late-Model stock car (specifically, nearly the same speeds on small tracks) for a fraction of the price.
 Used cars cost between $3000 to $6500 and new cars are around $10,000.
 Replacement parts/repair are also a lot cheaper than most forms of full size racing.
-A set of tires can last all season and you only need a quart of oil and 2 gallons of fuel to go racing every weekend.
+A set of tires can last 3 seasons and you only need a quart of oil and 2 gallons of fuel to go racing every weekend.
 Generally your biggest expense during the season is gas money to and from the track.